9 Legitimate Work From Home Business Opportunities I’ve Tried Before and After Quitting My Job 5 Years Ago

 I sold used books online for a period of time.
 I would go to thrift stores and look for first edition books or other novels that I knew would sell well.
 Unfortunately, this was only short lived side gig that was never enough to replace my day job income.

 I also had a short stint where I sold used clothing online.
-Yep, same deal…buy at a thrift store and try to flip it on eBay.
+Yep, same deal…buy at a thrift store and try to flip it on eBay (and if you're interested in putting a name to your thrift store don't miss our list).
 I made a few dollars, but nothing to get too excited about.

-I even tried a couple other things like making candles and water fountains (don’t ask!)…but again, no success.
+I even tried a couple other things like making candles and water fountains (don't ask!)…but again, no success (if only I had this list of candle company name ideas!).

 The early days…